Black-and-white image of a person handing over an envelope, symbolizing potential tobacco industry interference in the DRC

 Myth: Second-hand smoke may bother people, but it’s not dangerous.

-Reality: Article 8 of the FCTC emphasizes that exposure to second-hand tobacco smoke causes disease, disability and death.
-Second-hand smoke consists of emissions from cigarettes, pipes and cigars, as well as inhaled substances, and contain many chemicals, including more than 50 known carcinogens
+Second-hand smoke consists of emissions from cigarettes, pipes, and cigars, as well as inhaled substances, and contains many chemicals, including more than 50 known carcinogens.

 Reality: Shisha smoke is very harmful to the lungs.
-In addition, shisha can lead to serious health problems, such as memory loss
+In addition, shisha can lead to serious health problems, such as memory loss.

 Reality: The tobacco industry lends money to smallholders for their farming activities; in the event of poor production, farmers are still obliged to repay their debts.

 Globally, the tobacco industry has used a variety of tactics to interfere with the adoption and implementation of tobacco control measures.
-These tactics are also used in the DRC, such as
+These tactics are also used in the DRC, such as:

 Article 5.3 of the WHO Framework Convention on Tobacco Control (FCTC) stipulates that public health policies on tobacco control must not be influenced by the commercial and other interests of the tobacco industry.

-Law no. 18/035 of December 13, 1998, establishes fundamental principles for the organization of public health in the DRC, and prohibits any form of interference by the tobacco industry.
+Law no. 18/035 of December 13, 1998, establishes fundamental principles for the organization of public health in the DRC and prohibits any form of interference by the tobacco industry.
 However, effective implementation measures have yet to be taken.
 A needs assessment report for the implementation of the FCTC by the WHO convention secretariat on the DRC in 2015

-- The DRC should refrain from approving or supporting activities described as socially responsible by the tobacco industry, as well as from forming partnerships for these activities or participating in them;
+• refrain from approving or supporting activities described as socially responsible by the tobacco industry, as well as from forming partnerships for these activities or participating in them;